When something is clearly going to outlast you, then surely the sooner you buy it the longer you get to enjoy it.

 Do you personally make all the Vesper branded items?

-Yes – All tools branded Vesper are made by my own hand with some assistance in my own workshop in Melbourne, Australia.
+Yes – All tools branded Vesper are made by my own hand in my own workshop in Melbourne, Australia.
+These tools really are limited in availability to what 1 person can produce per year.
+We do sell other high quality brands that complement my range though, such as Mitutoyo, M-Stein, Glen-Drake.

-You have a large selection of marking knives, why?
+You have a large selection of marking knives.
 And why not just use a sharp pencil?